SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 **This value is proportional to the acceleration of the printer.
 At 4k this value doubles, at 1k it is half and is independant of the speed of movement or starting and ending speeds.**

-**This value is also proportional to the line width - double the line width will result in double the extrusion rate change and vice versa.**
+**This value is also proportional to the line width - double the line width will result in double the extrusion rate change and vice versa.
+Same for layer height.**

-So, continuing with the worked example, a 2k acceleration produces an extrusion rate change ramp of 121mm3/sec2. **Therefore, setting a value higher than this would not bring any benefit to the print quality as the motion system would slow down less aggressively based on its acceleration limits.**
+So, continuing with the worked example, a 2k acceleration produces an extrusion rate change ramp of 121mm3/sec2. **Therefore, setting a value higher than this would not bring any benefit to the print quality as the motion system would slow down less aggressively based on its acceleration settings.**

 <h3>Pressure advance vs extrusion rate smoothing</h3>

 Then we need to consider pressure advance and smooth time.

 **Pressure Advance** adjusts the extruder's speed to account for the pressure changes inside the hotend's melt zone.
 When the print head moves and extrudes filament, there's a delay between the movement of the extruder gear and the plastic actually being extruded due to the compressibility of the molten plastic in the hotend.
 This delay can cause too much plastic to be extruded when the print head starts moving or not enough plastic when the print head stops, leading to issues like blobbing or under-extrusion.
-This

 **Pressure Advance Smooth time** helps to mitigate potential negative effects on print quality due to the rapid changes in extruder flow rate, which are controlled by the Pressure Advance algorithm.
 This parameter essentially adds a smoothing effect to the adjustments made by Pressure Advance, aiming to prevent sharp or sudden changes in the extrusion rate.